Data protection policy of Bosch Sicherheitssysteme GmbH

-We have a justified interest in performing the credit assessments set forth in this section for the purpose of being protected from bad debts or investments.
-We can commission companies, which perform mathematical and statistical analysis to assess the risk of payment default and deliver, within the scope of what is allowed under law, information on the probability of payment defaults.
-For the assessment, address data may be used, but not limited to this.
+We have a justified interest in per-forming the credit assessments set forth in this section for the purpose to protect ourselves from bad debts or investments.
+We might commission companies performing mathematical and statistical analysis to assess the risk of payment default and deliver, within the scope of what is allowed under law, information on the probability of payment defaults.
+For the assessment, address data may be used, but not exclusively.

-In case the result of a credit assessment does not satisfy our requirements, we reserve the right to ask for an assured payment method (e.g., credit card) or to refuse the formation of a contract.
+In case the result of a credit assessment does not satisfy our requirements, we reserve the right to ask for an assured payment method (e.g. credit card) or to re-fuse to enter into a contract.

 A credit assessment is based on automated decision-making.
 If you disagree with the result, you may submit your point of view in writing to be reviewed by a case handler.
 In addition, you are entitled to find out about the essential reasons supporting the decision of the respective service provider.

 We report due claims to credit agencies when, despite maturity, no payment has occurred, when the transfer is necessary to preserve our justified interests or justified interests of third parties and when the additional statutory requirements are present.
 These are

 - the enforceability of the claim or the presence of an explicit promissory letter; or